Skip to content

 Sokolin Listed by play Ransomware Group

-On March 5, 2026, the ransomware group known as Play added Sokolin to its public leak site, confirming that internal files had been exfiltrated from the United States-based company during a ransomware attack.
+On March 5, 2026, the ransomware group known as Play added Sokolin to its public leak site, claiming that internal files had been exfiltrated from the United States-based company during a ransomware attack.
 The listing immediately placed the personal and financial information of an unknown number of individuals at risk because the stolen data originated from a firm that handles sensitive client records.

 Public reporting indicates that Play ransomware operators published proof of their intrusion into Sokolin’s systems.
 The data exposed consists of internal files exfiltrated during the attack.
 No precise count of affected individuals has been released, but the nature of the records suggests customer names, contact details, financial documents, and other personally identifiable information were likely included.
 The leak site posting appeared on March 5, 2026, and follows the group’s standard pattern of first demanding ransom and then publishing samples when payment is not made.